 M Muralitharan is the natural pick for the slot.
 Deadly Murali in his 40 match stint took a whopping 68 wickets (second highest in WC) with an economy of 3.9 and four 4-wicket hauls.

 Another difficult task to pick from an array of devastating fast bowlers:

 Chaminda Vaas was Sri Lanka’s most successful fast bowler.
 He was penetrative and has excelled especially in the World Cups with a fantastic strike rate.
-He used to swing and seam the ball with a flawless bowling action.
 Allan Donald was a classical action and top-drawer pace, that would have won him a place in any side in his prime, who could shape the ball away with lethal pace.
-But when it comes to World Cups, the legend is more remembered for the 1 run loss tragedy in the 1999 finals.
 Zaheer Khan is the most successful Indian fast bowler at the World Cups with all the traits that made left-arm fast bowlers a phenomenon.
 He could swing the new ball and reversed the old.
-Of Zaheer’s 44 wickets, 21 came during the 2011 World Cup in which he spearheaded the bowling attack to help India win the title.

 But my pick for the available slot of 3 pacers would be filled by the following three:

 Glen McGrath is the highest World Cup wicket-taker of all time.
 Bowling with the utmost parsimony, finding movement and bounce, he racked up his most in 2007 when he took 26 wickets.
 This pick needs no explaining really.